jbruws/acsim/README.md

 # `acsim` - Asynchronous Simple Imageboard

 Basic imageboard engine written in `rust` and `actix-web`.

-Lightweight and completely JS-free.
+Features:

+- Written in Rust (blazingly fast btw) and completely JS-free by default
+- Website frontend is completely data-driven; you can change it in any way (as long as you keep handlebars templates)
+- Supports both SQLite and Postgres databases

 The engine is still in active development.
 Expect some bugs, missing features and drastic changes in design.